the-harry/dotfiles_m3/README.md

 * Homebrew:

-Follow the instructions on brew.sh
+Follow the instructions on brew.sh if you don't have it installed yet.

 ## Install